GrizzlyZhao/GrizzlyZhao.github.io/_pages/cv.md

 Education
 ======
-* Ph.D in Paleontology and Stratigraphy, IVPP, CAS, 2030 (expected)
+* Ph.D in Paleontology and Stratigraphy, Institute of Vertebrate Paleontology and Paleoanthropology, Chinese Academy of Sciences, 2030 (expected)
 * B.S. in Science, Peking University, 2025

 Skills